 We fly in and out of Lukla Airport on our way to the Everest Base Camp trek

 You could feasibly start the EBC trek the same day you arrive in Nepal!
-We don’t actually do this, as such rush is unnecessary and risky.
+We don’t do this, as such a rush is unnecessary and risky.
 Instead, we spend a night in Kathmandu, resting up.
 Also, a night’s stopover allows some important wiggle room should anyone’s flight into Nepal be delayed.

 Important note

-As of 2022, you mostly cannot fly directly to Lukla from Kathmandu as there is major airport construction underway and some local flights are consequently not operating.
+As of 2022, you cannot fly directly to Lukla from Kathmandu as there is major airport construction underway, and some local flights are consequently not operating.
 This means you need to drive south to Ramechhap and then fly to Lukla from there.
 This adds an extra day of travelling on both sides of the EBC trek.

 Lukla

 Lukla is a small town 2,060 m (6,759 ft) above sea level.
 Its airport has a notoriously short runway.
 Poor weather conditions also can and do delay flights more than is the norm.
-For this reason our first day of trekking along the Everest Base Camp route is only 5.5 hours, so a delay into Lukla Airport of a few hours doesn’t derail our itinerary.
+For this reason, our first day of trekking along the Everest Base Camp route is only 5.5 hours, so a delay at Lukla Airport of a few hours doesn’t derail our itinerary.

 Everyone coming to do the Everest Base Camp trek flies into Lukla Airport